BASOPS Maintenance purchasing agent to retire after 45 years of Army service

+GRAFENWÖHR, Germany – When he started working in the late ‘70s, he was a mechanic at the auto skills and repair shop at Tower Barracks in Grafenwöhr, supporting Soldiers and their Families with repairs on their privately owned vehicles.
+After five years of doing this, he started at what is now called Base Support Operations Maintenance as a heavy equipment mechanic.

-Günter Meissner is a purchasing agent with Base Support Operations Maintenance in Grafenwöhr, Germany.
-The German host nation employee is set to retire in about four months after 45 years of service in the Grafenwöhr military community working for the U.S. Army.
-He said when he thinks back on his 45 years with the Army, he has many fond memories to take with him into retirement.
-(Stefan Pfister)
+Günter Meissner now works as purchasing agent for BASOPS Maintenance, 405th Army Field Support Brigade.
+The German host nation employee is set to retire in about four months after 45 years of service in the Grafenwöhr Military Community working for the U.S. Army.

+The 64-year-old local national employee said when he thinks back on his 45 years with the Army, he has many fond memories to take with him into retirement.
+The people he worked with, the jobs he did – overall, it was a good career and he’s happy and proud of his work.

+“Every once in a while, there was a little problem or issue here or there, but we always worked together to figure it out and fix it.
+The people I work with here are very nice, and the work environment is fine.
+Many of them are my neighbors so even after retirement I’ll see them around town or out shopping and stop and say ‘hello, how’s things at work?’”
+Meissner said.

 |Date Taken: